sf-wdi-22-23/bog_app/README.md

 >
 > * Rails also has a built-in shorthand to create routes: `resources`
 >
 > In the Terminal, `rake routes` will show that some routes have a path prefix listed.
 These routes are associated with path methods Rails creates for us and uses behind the scenes.
-The format of a path method name is `prefix_path` (for example, `creatures_path`).
+The format of a path method name is `prefix_path`.
+For example, `puppies_path` is the full path method name for `GET /puppies` (the puppies index) because its prefix is `puppies`.